Physics-50/Module-3/docs/index.md

     - in this phase you follow the experimental plan you developed in the "Exploratory Phase" to obtain your best values for the physical quantity of interest, and its uncertainty.

 3. Communication Phase
     - after doing your measurements and calculations, you now get to think carefully about how you will communicate your results: What is the best way to visualize your data?
 What are the deeper conclusions that you can draw from your data?
 What follow-up experiment would come next?
 This phase often ends with a scientific paper or presentation.
-In Module 3, we will present our results with a single figure with a caption.
+In Module 3, you will present your results in a sequence of two figures with captions.

 Although we are going to treat these phases as separate, linear progression, they aren't always like that.
 Things often don't go as planned; when in the final determination phase, and you might end up back in the exploratory phase.
 And you might want to think of how you will communicate your work, even in the exploratory phase; thinking of the possible conclusions that would result from your experiment can help you decide if your plan for measuring the physical quantity is sensible.
 These phases are meant to be helpful guideposts for this investigation, not a set of "rules" for how experimental work always unfolds.